cybercongress/cybertensor-developer-docs/docs/subnets/create-a-subnet.md

 ## Creating a local subnet (staging)

-### Local blockchain vs local subtensor node
+### Local blockchain vs local node

 Running a local blockchain is sometimes synonymously referred as **running on staging**.
-This is **different** from running a local subtensor node that connects to the Cybertensor mainchain.
+This is **different** from running a local node that connects to the Cybertensor mainchain.

-A local subtensor node will connect to the mainchain and sync with the mainchain, giving you your own access point to the mainchain.
+A local node will connect to the mainchain and sync with the mainchain, giving you your own access point to the mainchain.

 Running a local blockchain spins up two authority nodes locally, not connected to any other nodes or testchain or mainchain.
 The below instructions are applicable when you want to create a local subnet together with creating a local blockchain.